swatcat02981-hue/Credit-Risk-Analysis-Probability-of-Default-from-Lending-Club-Loan-Dataset-/README.md

 #### Interpretation

-The model achieves a **ROC-AUC of 0.6851**, indicating moderate ability to distinguish between the two classes.
+The model achieves a **ROC-AUC of 0.6851, indicating moderate ability to distinguish between the two classes.

 For **Class 1**, the model has a high recall of **0.86**, meaning that it successfully identifies most positive cases.
 However, its precision is relatively low at **0.24**, indicating a relatively high number of false positives.

 For **Class 0**, the model has high precision (**0.91**) but relatively low recall (**0.36**), meaning that although its predictions of Class 0 are usually correct, it misses a considerable number of actual Class 0 cases.

 Overall, the model appears to prioritize detecting **Class 1** over minimizing false positives.

 #### Logistic Regression Results Table

-## Logit Regression Results

 | Variable | Coef. | Std.
 Error | z | P-value | 95% CI Lower | 95% CI Upper |
 |---|---:|---:|---:|---:|---:|---:|
 | const | -1.6238 | 0.140 | -11.572 | 0.000 | -1.899 | -1.349 |